HWNi/DATA515-Project/examples/README.md

 ## Getting Started
 Our interface mainly consists of three parts: regional heat map, filter options and line graphs.
 ### Regional Heat Map
 Regional heat map summarizes and aggregates data within pre-defined hundreds of neighborhoods in New York City.
-Initially, it displays the neighborhood names and community district boundaries.
+Initially, it displays community district boundaries and color of this neighborhood generates by corresponding number of pickups.
 Without making any selections, users can have a general overview of what kind of information they can have from heat map by simply hover over it.
+When a user hovers over a neighborhood, it displays a popup containing neighborhood name, number of pickups in this neighborhood and geographic coordinates of current point.
 ![ss1](https://cloud.githubusercontent.com/assets/26759376/26755754/57157ce2-4849-11e7-84cb-8e4a1bdf61be.png)

 ### Filter Options